DLT-developers-NFT-project/dlt-dev-nft-project/project-set-up-mac.md

 ## SmartContract

-first
+first when you are in the main directory of the truffle project to save your toher packages you need to initialize the package manager
+`npm init`

+solidity
-`npm init``
+`npm install solc`

-For securisty and ERC721 standards we need this library `npm install @openzeppelin/contracts`
+For security and ERC721 standards we need this library `npm install @openzeppelin/contracts`

-- always add the licence in the first line
-  `// SPDX-License-Identifier: MIT`
+- always add the licence in the first line of your contract/ Solidity File `// SPDX-License-Identifier: MIT`

 - it might be that your source file require a differnet compiler version